domkirke/lardon/README.md

 whose corresponding data is pointed using a `Selector`.
 Entries are compiled in an `OfflineDataList` object, that can be indexed as an usual list.

+###### Warning
+Please consider that, due to the `numpy.memmap` back-end, import time goes exponentially with the depth of the sliced dimension.
+Hence, dynamic import of deep dimensions of an array.
+For exemple, if the array is 10x10x10x10 `x[:, :, :, 0]` will result to 1000 `memmap` calls, while `x[:, 0:20]` will result to only 10 calls.

 ### Data parsing
 Data parsing can be easily done using the ``compile`` function :
 ```python